How I Crafted UX for an Edutainment Game on the Amazon Glow

 The Challenge

-The goal was to create a game that immersed children in diverse habitats, teaching them about global ecosystems while blending education with fun.
-The challenge?
-Designing for a novel device with unique interaction patterns, ensuring intuitive usability for young users, and staying true to National Geographic’s iconic brand identity.
+The goal was to create, in partnership with Amazon, a game that immersed children in diverse habitats, teaching them about global ecosystems while blending education with fun.

-Though the game was ultimately shelved due to the discontinuation of the Amazon Glow, the project was an exciting opportunity to push creative boundaries and design for emerging technology.
+Though the game was ultimately shelved due to the discontinuation of the Amazon Glow, the project was an exciting opportunity to push creative boundaries and design for emerging tech.

 My Role